What it means to be a volunteer!

 This section is included to help volunteers clearly understand what ORC is and how to explain our work to the public.

 First and foremost we are a wildlife rehabilitation center.
-Of the birds and animals we take in we have a 65% release rate.
 We are taking in and triaging sick, injured, or orphaned wild animals.
 We specialize in birds of prey.
 We exist because we want to give every bird or animal that comes through the doors, the absolute best possible chance of making a full recovery and being re-released into the wild.
 We are not a bird sanctuary, or zoo.
 We are not open to the public for several reasons.
 The main reason is because we want to minimize the contact our wild bird patients have with people.
 During nesting season we don't want baby birds to become comfortable with people and during the rest of the year- for the injured adult birds- being around/seeing/and hearing people causes unnecessary stress that prolongs the rehabilitation process.

 Secondly we are educators.
 As a part of our permits from the government- we are required to use our resident education birds in education programs.
 These programs serve to teach people about raptors and our shared environment, and hopefully create a wonderful and lasting memory on how and why we should try and protect them.

-Your supervisors and director are trained wildlife rehabilitators.
+Your supervisors and director are trained wildlife rehabilitators, they have over 40 years experience between them.
 They have been trained by other wildlife rehabilitators as well as wildlife veterinarians.
 They are required to continue their education in this field.
 They are in charge of determining the best concourse of care for each bird or animal admitted to the Ojai Raptor Center as well as the health and safety of the resident education raptors.
-The majority of the time, the work consists of taking in injured adult raptors.
+The majority of the time, the work consists of taking in compromised raptors.
 Most of them are admitted because of some sort of human cause.
-Rehabilitation usually consists of a certain amount of time in the inside infirmary before getting put into intermediary housing or put into one of the big flights.
-We will not release birds unless we know they are flying and hunting efficiently.
+Rehabilitation usually consists of a certain amount of time in the hospital before getting put into intermediary housing or put into one of the big flights.
+We will not release birds unless we know they are flying and hunting efficiently, and will be able to survive in the wild with the hope they will go one to be successful breeders.
 The amount of time they will be at the center totally depends on the nature of their injury.
 Some cases will take much longer than others.
 During nesting season the center is extremely busy because of the higher number of intakes and the increased amount of care each bird requires.
-Baby birds require a lot more care than injured adults so nesting season is our busiest but most rewarding time of year because the percentage of birds we are able to release is much higher.
+Baby birds require a lot more care than injured adults so nesting season is our busiest, but most rewarding time of year because the percentage of birds we are able to release is much higher.
 Most baby birds come in as uninjured orphans so it is our job to make sure they learn to fly and hunt properly before getting released.
 During the rehabilitation process, ask as many questions as you have.
 Volunteers will have an up close vantage point of how wildlife rehabilitation works, and the more you know the better steward you will be for educating the public.